synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

     *   This propagation can take a few moments, but the frontend will automatically receive the updated token as part of the normal token refresh cycle managed by the Firebase JS SDK.

 3.  **Usage in an HTTP Handler**:
-    *   The commented-out code shows a conceptual example of how you would use this function.
+    *   The commented-out code shows a conceptual example of how you would use this function during user registration.
-    *   An admin user (e.g., an `owner`) would make an API call to an endpoint like `/users/set-role`.
+    *   A handler receives the new user's `uid` from the frontend.
-    *   The backend middleware would first verify the admin's token and permissions.
+    *   It generates a new `tenantId`.
-    *   The handler would then call `setUserClaims` to apply the new role to the *target* user.
+    *   It calls `setUserClaims` to apply the `tenantId` and an initial `role` of `owner` to that user.